Massless chiral fields in six dimensions: Six dimensions

 where $\zeta^{(-k)}$ are now $0$-forms taking values in the same irrep as $\xi^{(-k)}$.
 For $t=0$, we find that two parameters $\zeta^{(0)}$ and $\zeta^{(-1)}$ enter the reducibility of $\xi^{(0)}$, while for $t=-1$, these two parameters as well as a third one, $\zeta^{(-2)}$, are involved in the reducibility of $\xi^{(-1)}$.
 In this case, $\zeta^{(0)}$ corresponds to the reducibility parameter $\zeta$ used for the reduction \eqref{eq:reducibility} gauge symmetry generated by $\xi$ and $\eta$, and constitute a consistent truncation of the above general formula \eqref{eq:trivial_parameters}.
 The various fields, gauge and reducibility parameters discussed are summarised below, together with (some of) the operators relating them.

 Note that we did not draw all diagonal arrows in the above picture, for the sake of clarity.

 Splitting the action of the transvection generators into two operators, $\sigma_\pm$, is a standard and quite efficient way of analysing the content of equations of motion which amount to fixing the covariant derivative of a $p$-form valued in a finite-dimensional module of some (isometry) Lie algebra (to be non-vanishing only in a specific subspace).
 In particular, one finds that the cohomology of the $\sigma_-$ operator allows one to identify more precisely this field content (see e.g. \cite{Lopatin:1987hz, Bekaert:2004qos}, and references therein).
-We will not repeat this analysis here, but instead point out that the operator